shafdo/Mini-Text-Toolkit/README.md

 ## Final Note

-* If you don't mind feel free to share mtt among the people you know and show some ❤️ to this project.
+* If you don't mind feel free to share MTT among the people you know and show some ❤️ to this project.
 Thank you.